ontoligent/2019-bootcamp/Intro/exercise-01.md

 ## Resources

 * Here is a good tutorial to learn more about navigating the file system: https://www.tutorialspoint.com/unix/unix-directories.htm
-* Here is a good general cheet sheet for Linux.
+* Here is a good general cheet sheet for Linux: https://ryanstutorials.net/linuxtutorial/cheatsheet.php.